My intimacy coach once asked me, “How will you know when you are loved?”

 As I think about the shoes I have been unable to buckle with one hand, the dresses I’ve been unable to zip with one hand, and the jars I’m not able to open with one hand — it pains me to think of how challenging this world can be for someone single with a physical disability.

-Our world is getting much better about making technology and workplaces more accessible for those with physical disabilities.
+Our world is getting much better at making technology and workplaces more accessible for those with physical disabilities.
 Microsoft is committing to a culture of accessibility by expanding opportunities to enter the workforce.
 L’Oreal created the employee-led DiversABILITY ThinkTank: a resource group dedicated to raising awareness and supporting the recruitment, advancement, and retention of people with disabilities.
 Proctor & Gamble, MetLife, and Intel are also among those scaling their workplace culture in a more inclusive direction.